 The Transportation Systems Center has estimated that a segment specific charge that recovers 100 percent of the Federal OM&R expenditures could be expected to divert as much as 10 percent of the ton-miles carried on the inland rivers and gulf intercoastal waterway.
-The impacts would be localized and under a segment specific scenario those high cost tributary river segments that would experience the heaviest impacts could possibly lose all commercial traffic and be forced to shut down.
+The impacts would be localized and those high cost rivers that experience the heaviest impacts could possibly lose all commercial traffic and be forced to shut down.